avgrousos/Random-Forest-Classifier-with-the-Iris-Dataset/README.md

 # Random-Forest-Classifier-with-the-Iris-Dataset
 Anna Rousos
 Training an Random Forest Classifier for the Iris Dataset.
-Performed EDA (heatmap, boxplot) with Grid Search over hyperparameters ....
+Performed EDA (heatmap, boxplot) with Grid Search over hyperparameters max_depth = None, max_features = 1, n_estimators = 300.
-3) What is still to complete?
 July 11, 2024
-5) Files in the repository / what they contain.
+The file named End_of_Week_Assessment contains the code for this project.